eosnetworkfoundation/engineering/tooling/bash-limits.md

             add_5=$(partial_add 5)
             $add_5 3  # 8
             ```
 1. **Object-Oriented Concepts** - if you are trying to implement object-oriented concepts, use a "real" language.
-For example:
+    > BASH was not designed to be an object-oriented language, and implementing object-oriented concepts in BASH is difficult, convoluted, and often error-prone.
+This is because BASH is a shell scripting language meant primarily for running commands and creating simple scripts, rather than a high-level programming language with features for complex logic and data structures.
+When object-oriented concepts are attempted in BASH, it usually results in verbose and less readable code, which can be harder to maintain and less secure.
+In such cases, it is often better to use a "real" programming language that was designed with these features in mind.
 	- Using global variables to simulate object properties.
 	- Using functions to simulate object methods.
 	- Using associative arrays to simulate object properties and methods.